ReSurfEMG/ReSurfEMG/docs/developers.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This project has no extensive CI setup that uses GitHub Actions platform.
-This is a templatebut it's far from being ready yet, and we currently don't work on it.
+This is a template but it's far from being ready yet, and we currently don't work on it.

 .. warning::